 Dear Anastasia,

-If, after a previous positive effect, the triptans no longer have any effect at all, even with a rotation of the active ingredients, a very careful general and neurological examination must be carried out.
-After years of stable headache symptoms, another cause of headache may arise that must be clarified diagnostically.
-Provided that these investigations show a correct finding, a new preventive treatment should be found that is sufficiently effective and enables triptans to respond again.
-Your treating doctor can discuss the various options with you and then initiate them accordingly depending on your previous experience.
-As an alternative to triptans and NSAIDs for severe migraine attacks, Novaminsulfone can also be tried in combination with an anti-nausea medication.
+If triptans, after initially working well, no longer have any effect, even after rotating the active ingredients, a very thorough general and neurological examination is necessary.
+After years of stable headaches, another cause of the headache may have emerged, which must be diagnosed.
+Provided these examinations reveal normal findings, a new preventive treatment should be found that is sufficiently effective and allows for a renewed response to triptans.
+Your doctor can discuss the various options with you and, depending on their prior experience, initiate the appropriate treatment.
+As an alternative to triptans and NSAIDs for severe migraine attacks, metamizole (novaminsulfone) in combination with an antiemetic can also be tried.

 Kind regards